Someone0nEarth/excalidraw-self-hosted/README.md

 ## Current Limitations

-There is an [issue](https://github.com/alswl/excalidraw-collaboration/issues/53), if a drawing consists images and the "Export to Link" function was used: This will lead to "break" the displaying of the images in the drawing.
-The images won't be displayed when using the export link and also not in collaboration mode.

 The "Export" function to the [Excalidraw+ workspace](https://plus.excalidraw.com/) is not working/supported.
 Also there is no solution for self-hosting your own workspace yet.

 ## Other Self-Hosted Solutions/Attemps